Octopus vs OVO (2023 Comparison)

 Tariff NameTariff DescriptionMonthly Cost

 *Using an average rate over previous months for both fuels.
-Only available to existing customers. ** Available to existing customers only.
+Only available to existing customers.
+Source.

 An important factor for many people is how green the energy they are supplied is and the impact their supplier is having on the planet.
 Here we look at the two suppliers’ green credentials: